techidaily/site-unlock-android/source/_posts/in-2024-how-to-unlock-tecno-spark-20-phone-pattern-lock-without-factory-reset-by-drfone-android.md

 There are multiple ways to unlock your locked Tecno device.
 All the solutions mentioned here are effective and work 99% of the time.
 However, we suggest you use Dr.Fone.
 Dr.Fone is expert software to answer all your Android needs.
 It is safe, secure, and free of data loss.

-## Part 1: 3 Easy Ways to Remove Your Tecno Spark 20 Lock

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/aoMiYpYiFZs?si=qvYvGytDD17fvSXO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/gSKkJrJ57EA?si=WDOmInPE9EgQa_tB" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 1: 3 Easy Ways to Remove Your Tecno Spark 20 Lock

 ### 1\.
 Google Find My Device